-Besides her work with the Heartland Symphony Orchestra, Ms. Zander performs extensively throughout the Brainerd Lakes Area with the Trillium String Trio.
-She has also appeared with the Great River Strings Ensemble, the Legacy Chorale, and the Long Prairie Chamber Orchestra.
+Besides her work with the Heartland Symphony Orchestra, Ms. Zander has performed throughout central Minnesota with groups such as the St. Cloud Symphony Orchestra, Great River Strings Ensemble, the Legacy Chorale, and the Long Prairie Chamber Orchestra.
 Past summer engagements include the Sierra Summer Festival in Mammoth Lakes, CA, the Lake Chelan Bach Fest in Chelan, WA, and the Lakes Area Music Festival.

 Ms. Zander began her violin lessons at the age of three at the Aber Suzuki Center at the University of Wisconsin – Stevens Point, where her teacher was Patricia D’Ercole.
-She studied with Mark Bjork at the University of Minnesota – Twin Cities, earning a Bachelor of Music in Instrumental and Classroom Music.
+She studied with Mark Bjork at the University of Minnesota – Twin Cities, earning a Bachelor of Music in Instrumental and Classroom Music Education.
 Ms. Zander also holds a Master of Arts in Differentiated Instruction from Concordia University – St. Paul.

-Christopher Fogderud is currently in his 10th year as Director of Bands at Brainerd High School.
-His responsibilities include teaching the BHS Wind Symphony, Concert Band, Jazz Ensemble I, Jazz Ensemble II and AP Music Theory as well as the BHS Marching Band and Pep Bands.
+Christopher Fogderud is currently in his 15th year as Director of Bands at Brainerd High School.
+His responsibilities include teaching the BHS Wind Symphony, Concert Band, Jazz Ensembles and AP Music Theory as well as the BHS Marching Band and Pep Bands.
 He received his B.A in Music Education from Gustavus Adolphus College and his Masters of Music with a concentration in conducting from The American Band College of Sam Houston State University.
 He has served as clinician and guest conductor for MSHSL music contests and MBDA honor bands.
-Mr. Fogderud holds memberships in NAfME, MMEA, MBDA, and Phi Beta Mu.
+Mr. Fogderud holds memberships in NAfME, MMEA, MBDA, Phi Beta Mu and has served on the College Board’s Instructional Design Team in AP Music Theory.

-As a performer, Mr. Fogderud is the principal trumpet and assistant conductor of the Heartland Symphony Orchestra and has played frequently with the Lakes Area Music Festival.
-He has been the featured soloist with the Gustavus Symphony Orchestra, Gustavus Jazz Lab Band and the West River Winds Community Band.
+As a performer, Mr. Fogderud is an active musician in area jazz groups, including the Rusty Crayfish Brass Band and the Lakes Jazz Authority.
+He is assistant conductor and principal trumpet of the Heartland Symphony Orchestra.
+He has also performed frequently with the Lakes Area Music Festival.
 An active composer of liturgical jazz music, he has written, arranged and performed jazz music for church services in the lakes area.
-He can also be seen around the lakes area playing in various jazz combos including the Blue Moon Jazz Combo.